lmthang/thesis/README.md

 The latest state of the thesis can be found <a href="https://github.com/lmthang/thesis/blob/master/thesis.pdf">here</a>.
 You can find all of the edits made by my advisor, page by page <a href="https://github.com/lmthang/thesis/issues">here</a>.
 Thanks Chris!

-Acknowledgment: thanks to <a href="http://stanford.edu/~angeli/">Gabor Angeli</a> for sharing the thesis setup!
+Acknowledgment: thanks to Gabor Angeli for sharing the thesis setup!